randlabs/algorand-windows-node/README.md

 * Using the _Maintenance_ or _Repair_ Dialog from the installation MSI does not work.
 Please use the **Add/Remove Programs** entry in the **System Settings** panel.

 ## Installation

+> :lock: Administrative rights are required to complete the installation.

-To launch the installation process just double click the MSI file, accept the license agreement, choose your base directory, configure your node with your desired options (port and archival mode) and wait for the installer to finish.
+To launch the installation process just double click the MSI file.
+Read and accept the license agreement and choose your target installation directory.
+We recommend to use the default installation place.

-At finish, the installer defaults to start automatically the Algorand Node service.
+The installer will display a dialog to configure your node with the following options:

+* **Port Number** A port where the node server will listen to.
+You can select zero for autoconfiguration, or a fixed port number.
+Take caution to choose a port that  does not clash with existing software.
+Also, you may need to open your firewall for certain range of ports.

+* **Public Access** If you select this option, your server will be accessible from the outside.

+* **Archival Mode** Enabling Archival will synchronize the entire ledger, greatly increasing disk requirements.

+* **Start service at boot** Self-descriptive, check if you want to start Algorand Node service with your machine.
+Otherwise, it will be set in "demand" mode, requiring manual start through the **Services** management console or the command-line.

+* **Start on installation** Check if you want  to start the Algorand node service and start syncing at end of installation.

+Once you are sure, press Continue and wait the installer to finish.

 The installer will create: